crodriguez1a/code-heads/assignments/chat-app/Login.md

   3. Inside of the `body`, create a `section` following the example provided on [Bulma.io/section](http://bulma.io/documentation/layout/section/)

   4. Inside of your section, create a form using the HTML `form` tag.
-We'll discuss form tags and their functionality on our next session.
+We'll discuss form tags and their functionality during our next session.
 Your form should go inside of the section you created on the previous step.

     <section class="section">
       <form>